 I don’t line my cake tins anymore and have found that a layer of butter with flour on it to be more than enough to prevent sticking.
 To prevent things like meringues or macarons from sticking I have been using a reusable silicone sheet but I’ve been reading up about the uncertainty around silicone at high temperatures and so I’m going to have to try and find a workable non-disposable alternative.
 I know the risks are unproven but given what we’ve learned about BPA in plastic I’m not taking any risks.

-If butter and flour isn’t cutting it for fairy and cup cakes ‘If You Care’ do baking cups are not coated with silicone and are a good sustainable option.
-I would recommend a good quality reusable piping bag from Wilton.
-In my experience cheaper ones just allow the contents to seep through!
+If butter and flour isn’t cutting it for fairy and cup cakes the ‘If You Care’ offer paper baking cups that are not coated with silicone and are a good sustainable option.
+When it comes to piping I recommend a good quality reusable piping bag from Wilton.
+In my experience cheaper ones just allow the contents to seep through which is useless!

-Although recyclable tinfoil is no longer widely recycled in Ireland due to issues over food contamination.
-I only ever used tinfoil when roasting meat and I really struggled to do without it but after a bit of research online I heard about lidded roasting tins and found an enamel lidded roasting tin from Argos for only €18.
+We rarely use tinfoil in our house now since we switched to an enamel lidded roasting tin from Argos for only €18.
 Enamelled metal has had powdered glass fused onto it at high temperature so is chemically inert and non-stick without having any of the health risks association with non-stick coatings.
-I would have preferred to have bought a higher-end version but this was all I could find and after a year of use it’s still going strong.
+I would have preferred to have bought a higher-end version but this was all I could find and after a few years wear it’s still going strong.
 I love it!

 Buy long-lasting plastic free equipment

-Utensil-wise I’d recommend aiming for single-piece stainless steel versions.
+Utensil-wise aim for single-piece stainless steel versions.
 I say single-piece because there is less likelihood of bits breaking off and less places for dirt to get trapped.
-Where stainless steel is not suitable aim to use well made wooden utensils made from timber sourced from sustainable forests (FSC certified).
+Where stainless steel is not suitable, aim to use well made wooden utensils made from timber sourced from sustainable forests (FSC certified).

 We’re constantly hearing that we have to do better when it comes to food waste.
 I’m sceptical that we’re really as feckless as suggested.
 When I used to buy multi-packs of fruit there was always food waste in my house.
 Now that I only buy what I need food waste is a thing of the past.
 Moving to package-free fruit and veg is the best way to reduce food waste in my experience, but here are a few other ideas too.